nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 Configuring the Security Server assumes that the Security Server owner is a member of the X-Road.

 ### 4.2 Reference data

-ATTENTION: Reference items 2.1 - 2.3 in the reference data are provided to the Security Server owner by the X-Road central’s administrator.

 **Ref** | **Value**                                               | **Explanation**
 ------ | -----------------------------------------                | --------------------------------------------